Oats worthy of sowing

 The Daucus carota is loosing some of its luster.
 A majority of states (at least 35 of them) list it as a pest or a noxious weed.
 It is particularly bad in Missouri.
 Apparently D. carota germinates easily and mowing doesn’t get rid of it.
 Some say the dried seed heads are a fire hazard and a threat to the honey industry.
 Another flower of the field demonized.
 My advice: Eat The Weeds!
 (See recipe on bottom)

-Daucus pusillus, also called the American Wild Carrot and Rattlesnake Weed (I think nearly everything has been called Rattlesnake Weed) is a simple to few-branched annual that grows to three feet tall but usually less.
+Daucus pusillus, also called the American Wild Carrot and Rattlesnake Weed (I think nearly everything has been called Rattlesnake Weed or Indian Potato) is a simple to few-branched annual that grows to three feet tall but usually less.
 The stems are covered with stiff hairs.
 The leaves are alternate, pinnate and compound on stems to six inches long.
 The umbrella-arranged flowers have five white petals and five stamens.
 It has fewer florets per cluster than the D. carota, 5 to 12, instead of 20.
 It likes dry ground, rocky to sandy soil, oak forests.
 Blooming time is April to June.
 The roots are similar to the D. carota, just smaller.

 Cultivate carrots come in many colors

 Unlike many native plants there’s not much evidence most Native Americans made much use of the D. pusillus.
 Eastern tribes ignored it, perhaps, records on them are scant.
-Only six western Indians seem to have used it.
+Only six western groups seem to have used it.
 The Nez Perce and Navajo ate the roots, boiled or raw.
 They also used it to ‘clean the blood,’ stop itching, treat fevers and treat snake bite.
 A decoction and or a chewed poultice was used to treat snake bite.
 The Clallam, Cowichan, Saanich and coastal Salish also ate the root.

 One way to get a steady source of good wild carrot roots is to grow them yourself.
 They sprout readily.
 Collect the seeds in the fall and set them out in the spring.
 Under cultivation they grow large, tender roots.
 The root of Queen Anne’s Lace is likely a direct ancestor of the modern carrot which has been under cultivation for some 5,000 years, probably starting in Afghanistan.
 While the wild carrot root is cream colored to light orange there are a number of varieties including white, yellow, red, purple, green, black, striped and purple on the outside and orange inside.
 The orange carrot is believed to have been developed in the 16th century in Holland, where patriotic plant breeders developed it to celebrated the Royal House of Orange.